-Rotary screw trap operations began on March 12 and continued through June 21, capturing 3,251 natural-origin Chinook and 663 hatchery-origin Chinook.
-After conducting 3 mark-recapture events, the efficiency of the trapping configuration was calculated to be approximately 0.13%.
-Because of the inability to collect sufficient data to confidently estimate juvenile outmigration, abundance estimates were not produced for the 2018 outmigration.
-Twenty-five steelhead (O. mykiss) were also captured in the rotary screw trap including 7 natural-origin (adipose fin present and no CWT) and 18 hatchery-origin (adipose fin clipped and/or CWT present).
-Other species commonly caught in the rotary screw traps included Sockeye (O. nerka) (24), Yellow Perch (P. flavescens) (53), Bluegill (L. macrochirus) (11), common Carp (C. carpio) (39), and Mountain Whitefish (Prosopium williamsoni) (623).
+Rotary screw trap operations began on April 1 and continued through June 19, capturing 3,880 natural-origin Chinook and 290 hatchery-origin Chinook.
+After conducting 2 mark-recapture events, the efficiency of the trapping configuration was calculated to be approximately 0.65%.
+Because of the inability to collect sufficient data to confidently estimate juvenile outmigration, abundance estimates were not produced for the 2019 outmigration.
+934 steelhead (O. mykiss) were also captured in the rotary screw trap including 32 natural-origin (adipose fin present and no CWT) and 902 hatchery-origin (adipose fin clipped and/or CWT present).
+Other species commonly caught in the rotary screw traps included Sockeye (O. nerka) (961), Yellow Perch (P. flavescens) (59), Northern Pikeminnow (P. oregonensis) (279), Bridgelip Sucker (C. columbianus) (38), and Mountain Whitefish (Prosopium williamsoni) (519).

-Beach seining captured 25,069 juvenile Chinook and 23,668 (94%) were PIT tagged and released.
-Pre- and post-tag mortality was 1.0% and 2.8% respectively.
-In 2018, wild summer Chinook tagged at the mouth of the Okanogan had a minimum apparent survival of 44% (4% SE) to Rocky Reach Juvenile Bypass (RRJ) and 12% (3% SE) to McNary (MCN).
-The lower Okanogan Adult Fish Weir was deployed on August 6th when discharge was 1,230 cfs.
-The thermal barrier was present in the lower Okanogan after installation until August 10th when the mean Okanogan River temperature began dropping below 22.5 °C, allowing Chinook to migrate up the Okanogan.
-After reviewing the number of adult Chinook pit tagged at Bonneville and their detections at the Wells Adult Ladder and the Lower Okanogan Pit Array, we suspect that about 32% of fish passage occurred before the weir trap was operational on August 10.
-After trapping began, the majority of Chinook (77%) were trapped between August 15 and 29.
-Fortyeight adult Chinook were trapped in 2018.
-Nineteen natural-origin Chinook were transported to the hatchery and held as broodstock for the integrated program.
+Beach seining captured 26,757 juvenile Chinook and 26,439 (98%) were PIT tagged and released.
+Pre- and post-tag mortality was 2.8% and 2.5% respectively.
+In 2019, wild summer Chinook tagged at the mouth of the Okanogan had a minimum apparent survival of 36% (2% SE) to Rocky Reach Juvenile Bypass (RRJ) and 53% (16% SE) to McNary (MCN).

+The lower Okanogan Adult Fish Weir was deployed on July 15th when discharge was 1,540 cfs.
+The thermal barrier was present in the lower Okanogan after installation until August 22nd when the mean Okanogan River temperature began dropping below 22.5 °C, allowing Chinook to migrate up the Okanogan.
+After reviewing the number of adult Chinook pit tagged at Bonneville and their detections at the Wells Adult Ladder and the Lower Okanogan Pit Array, we suspect that about 26% of fish passage occurred before the weir trap was operational in late August.
+In August pickets were up on the weir panels due to a high density of algae in the river.
+The algae created a dense blanket across the weir panels, and it became too difficult for field staff to maintain the weir without creating a head differential across the panels that was within the project's operating criteria.

+Trapping occurred on 5 total days with the majority (87%) being caught from September 9-11.
+One hundred and fort-three adult Chinook were trapped in 2019.
+Ten natural-origin and two hatchery-origin Chinook were transported to the hatchery and held as broodstock for the integrated program.
 Adult brood were transported from the weir trap to the hatchery brood truck by foot using a rubber boot.
 There were no immediate mortalities of these fish within the first week after transport to the hatchery.
 All other natural-origin fish were released upstream of the weir unharmed.
 All of the hatchery-origin fish encountered in the weir trap were released upstream.
-Only 0.09% of the Chinook spawning escapement was detected in the trap.
+Only 2.3% of the Chinook spawning escapement was detected in the trap.
 All Chinook and Sockeye mortality encountered at the weir were categorized as impinged on the upstream side, indicating that they most likely died upstream and floated down onto the weir.
-The majority of the Chinook carcasses were encountered during the first two weeks of trapping.
+There were only 7 Chinook carcasses collected from July-September, however, this is likely an underestimate since weir panels were open for most of the season.
 There was no immediate increase in mortality within that two-week period.
 The head differential, river velocity, and trap capacity were within the NOAA standard operating criteria.
 Water quality information, including dissolved oxygen, turbidity, and total dissolved solids were collected to assess potential impacts to increased fish mortality.
-Weir trapping operations ceased on September 21.
+Weir trapping operations ceased on September 11.